Epoché: Legacy

 The term was popularized in Phenomenology by Edmund Husserl in 1906.
 Husserl elaborates the notion of 'bracketing' or 'phenomenological epoché' or 'phenomenological reduction' in Ideas I. Through the systematic procedure of 'phenomenological reduction', one is thought to be able to suspend judgment regarding the general or naive philosophical belief in the existence of the external world, and thus examine phenomena as they are originally given to consciousness.
 Husserl broke epoché into two distinct categories, "universal epoché" and "local epoché", the former having a stronger effect than the latter.
-Universal epoché required leaving behind all assumptions of existence while local epoché requires setting aside only certain assumptions, often of what is being focused on.
+Universal epoché requires leaving behind all assumptions of existence, while local epoché requires setting aside only certain assumptions, often of what is being focused on.
 One such way this could be applied is the act of seeing a horse.
-By using local epoché the viewer would suspend or set aside all prior knowledge of that particular horse, presenting an objective view.
+By using local epoché, the viewer would suspend or set aside all prior knowledge of that particular horse, presenting an objective view.
 In applying universal epoché, the viewer would suspend all knowledge of all horses, or even of all mammals.
 This essentially creates a blank slate for the object to be viewed as objectively as possible.
 Husserl also noted that the very process of using epoché never leads to the complete description of an object.
 What is subject to change is the relationship between the subject and object through the ever-changing consciousness.
 Husserl uses the term "intentionality" as new levels of meaning present themselves.
-Acting as a pre-categorical method of separating the object from the subject, Husserl believed that this process will not have an end when applied correctly as there are infinite modalities we can connect subjects to objects.
+Acting as a pre-categorical method of separating the object from the subject, Husserl believed that this process would not have an end when applied correctly, as there are infinite modalities we can connect subjects to objects.